srdlj/dupels/README.md

 # dupels

-Inspired by the `ls` command but groups files based on the MD5 checksum of each file's contents.
+Inspired by the `ls` command but groups files based on their MD5 checksum.
 The main use case of this tool is to identify duplicate files in a given path.

 ## Example